 - Strength Training – This is resistance weight training focusing on building a base level of strength to enhance power production.
 This would include squats, deadlifts, bench press and more.
 This will promote lean muscle mass and the ability to enhance performance defensively and offensively.

 - Speed Training – This is speed and agility workouts that will help promote not only more speed but anaerobic ATP which is the energy that fuels power.
 These exercises will include sprints, rapid response, ladders, hurdles and more.
-Catchers do not need to have the best 60 yard sprints in the game but they do need speed to promote faster pop times, throwing velocity and bat speed.
+Catchers do not need to have the best 60 yard sprints in the game but they do need to train for speed to promote faster pop times, throwing velocity and bat speed.

 - Mobility Training – This includes exercises to improve joint mobility which will enhance performance in the skill.
 Exercises like dynamic stretching, foam rolling, body and voodoo bands are extremely effective.
+By having a greater range of motion for the joint to travel through, there is more opportunity to train the muscle more efficiently and promote greater muscular development.

 - Joint Integrity Training – This includes exercises to improve joint integrity which is the balanced strength of the joint.
 Workouts like light dumbbell Jobe workouts, Body Blade vibration workouts, resistance tubing and more.
 This will promote arm and total body health.